nadaverez56/Classification_Purchases/README.md

-## Classification Assignment - Machine Learning course
+## Classification - Machine Learning course
+This Python code trains a classifier that predicts weather a client will make a purchase based on their height and salary.

-This code revolves around classification models with an emphasis on model evaluation using hyper-parameter tuning for optimizing the model.
+An emphasis is given on model evaluation using hyper-parameter tuning for optimizing the model.